Indonesians in Saudi Arabia: History

 Roughly 39,000 Indonesians in Saudi Arabia registered to vote in Indonesia's 2004 presidential election through one of the 27 polling stations set up for them in the kingdom; they represented nearly half of all Indonesians in the Middle East who registered to vote.

 Indonesian pilgrims have long lived in Hejaz, a region along the west coast of Saudi Arabia.
-Among them was Shaykh Ahmad Khatib Al-Minangkabawi who was from Minangkabau origin in Sumatra.
-He served as the Imam dan the scholar for the Shafi'i school of taught at the Grand Mosque in Mecca during the late 19th century.
+Among them was Shaykh Ahmad Khatib Al-Minangkabawi, who was from Minangkabau origin in Sumatra.
+He served as the Imam and the scholar for the Shafi'i school of thought at the Grand Mosque in Mecca during the late 19th century.
 Most of the santris (Islamic boarding school pupils) from Indonesia also have continued to pursue their education in Saudi, such as in the Islamic University of Madinah and the Umm al-Qura University in Mecca.

 Saudis of Indonesian descent

 There are Saudi citizens who reside in Mecca and Jeddah that are of Indonesian descent.
 Their forefathers came from Indonesia by sea during the late 19th century until the mid 20th century for pilgrimage, trade, and Islamic education purposes.
 Many of them did not return to their homeland thus they decided to stay in Saudi and their descendants have become Saudi citizens ever since.
-Many of them also married with women who came from different parts of the Islamic world and stayed permanently in Saudi.
+Many of them also married women who came from different parts of the Islamic world and stayed permanently in Saudi Arabia.
 Their descendants today are recognizable with their family name originating from their forefathers' origins back in Indonesia, such as "Bugis", "Banjar", "Batawi" (Betawi), "Al-Felemban" (Palembang), "Faden" (Padang), "Al-Bantani" (Banten), "Al-Minangkabawi" (Minangkabau), "Bawayan" (Bawean), and many more.
 One of them is Muhammad Saleh Benten, a Saudi politician appointed by King Salman as the Minister of Hajj and Umrah.

 The former Indonesian Ambassador to Saudi Arabia, Gatot Abdullah Mansyur, stated that 50% of Mecca residents are of Indonesian descent.
 This has been possible because of trade between the two nations, since the era of the Rashidun Caliphate with the Malay Archipelago.